Mapaor/spotlight-extension/README.md

 - Highlight a button, form field or section of a page to take a screenshot of it.
 For example while creating guides or articles explaining how to use certain websites/platforms.

 ## Example usage video
-A 1 minute video showcasing the main features of the extension.

 https://github.com/user-attachments/assets/0513ab3e-5f0d-43a4-b792-64e84eebc111